bart88/do-i-have-leave-for-this/README.md

-# do-i-have-leave-for-this
+# Do I Have Leave for This

-Simple widget tool for predicting leave balances in the future
+A utility tool to figure out projected leave from a future period.
+Useful for forecasting leave in the future i.e planning to that next big holiday